Chords and strumming

 | A | G |

-Take the Intermediate Guitar Course and get TAB for how it’s played in the video.
+Take the intermediate guitar course and you’ll get complete TAB for how it’s played in the video lessons.

-As the 6th string has been lowered to a D, all chord shapes using this string will have to be modified.
+‘1234’ is played in drop D tuning, this means that you lower the 6th string from an E to a D. Because of this, all chord shapes using this string will have to be modified.

 Simply raise whatever you were going to do with two frets:

-G chord Verse/Bridge – The root is on fret 5 rather than 3, this means you can barre it from the root up to string 4, using just one finger.
+G chord verse/bridge – The root is on fret five rather than three.
+This means you can barre it from the root up to string four, using just one finger.

-This creates a thick sounding chord which work well with both D and D/C# as well as D and A/E.
+This creates a thick sounding chord which works well with both D and D/C# as well as D and A/E.

-G chord Chorus – During the Chorus the G chord looks more like an open position G, now mute the 5th string, still root on fret 5.
+G chord chorus – During the chorus, the G chord looks more like an open position G. Mute the 5th string, root on fret five, string six.

-Get the whole picture of how to play ‘1234’ in the Intermediate Guitar Course.
+Get the whole picture of how to play ‘1234’ in the intermediate course.